timmcginley/Agile/README.md

 **The future is [unknowable].
 So how can we design buildings for the future?
 Agile Prototyping is a [methodology] for designing building systems in the future.**

->Design in the future requires the synthesis of [meta disciplinary systems] from diverse disciplinary needs with [uncertain]ty.
+>Design in the future requires the synthesis of [meta disciplinary systems] from diverse disciplinary needs with [uncertainty].
 This requires an agile, fast and robust approach to; model, adapt and redesign building systems and products.

 This course provides the ‘future tools’ to enable participants to design ‘in the [future]’.
 The focus of the course is to support participants to model, design and analyse building systems, fast, in the near, mid and far [future] scenario that they define.
 In the course, students extend their perspective of the present towards Elise Boulding’s idea of a 200 year present.
 Working in groups, they: